gchq/sleeper/docs/06-status.md

 your Sleeper instance id.
 Some of the reports also require a table name.
 Some offer a standard option and a verbose option.

-The available reports are as follows, with the corresponding commands to run them:
+The available reports are as follows.
+They can be accessed through the admin client with `./scripts/utility/adminClient.sh ${INSTANCE_ID}`, or with the commands below:

 | Report Name                   | Description                                       | Command                                                                                                                                                             | Defaults                                                           |
 |-------------------------------|---------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------|